 If you have renewed your current passport before the previous one expired, extra-months may have been added to its expiry date.
 Any extra months on your passport over 10 years may not count towards the 6 months needed.

 General business travel will be permitted Visa free for travel to the EU/EEA for a maximum period of 90 days in a rolling 180-day period.

 General business travel is permitted visa-free but no standard definition applies across the whole of the EU.
 This means that some countries may class elements of business travel as “work, which requires a visa.
 Each of the EU/EEA member states has a different definition to typical activity allowed under business travel, so it’s important to review individual country definitions.
-By working with our expert visa countries, we ensure travellers have visa support whenever needed.
+By working alongside visa experts CIBT, we offer customers a travel assessment solution to help prepare for a trip.

 UK-based airlines will be able to continue flights to EU destinations until at least the end of 2020 under the long-standing “open-skies” agreement within Europe.
 Beyond the transition period, the European Commission has stated that it will allow UK airlines to continue operating services into the European Union for a period of six months after 31 December in the event of a no-deal Brexit, subject to reciprocal rights being granted to EU carriers flying to the UK.

 The UK government has previously indicated that connectivity will be maintained, with the UK Transport Secretary stating: “We expect the EU to bring forward contingency measures, as they’ve done before, to ensure flights will continue if negotiations are unsuccessful.
 Of course, we would look to reciprocate that”.

 We expect increased delays to border checks at airports and while using Eurostar.
 It is important for travellers to plan ahead to ensure enough time for any delays during their trip.

 For travel between Britain and Ireland, the common travel area (CTA) predates EU regulations and as such travel between Britain and Ireland will be largely unchanged.